 - Start with small mozzarella balls then slice each one into 4 pieces.
 That way, they pop right into the olives.

-- Try to avoid low sodium olives.
+- Try to avoid low sodium olives (unless you need them).
 I think they taste terrible!

 - Toothpicks – you can use standard wood ones, or fancy them up.
 There are a lot of cute options.
 Here are a couple of my favorites – stars & jewels

-- A decent paring knife (or 4) for slicing the carrots & olives
+- A decent paring knife for slicing the carrots & olives